Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 This can help to prevent leaks and damage during bad weather.
 Another benefit is that hip roofs are solid and stable, making them ideal for homes in areas with high winds or seismic activity.

-Modified hip
+Modified Hip

-A modified hip roof is a hip roof with two dormers, each with its gable.
+A modified hip roof is a hip roof with two dormers, each with its own gable.
 This type of roof is popular in Cape Cod-style homes.
-The extra space created by the dormers allows for more headroom and storage.

-One benefit of a modified hip roof is that it allows for more headroom in the home’s interior.
 Additionally, this type of roof can provide better drainage than a traditional hip roof, making it a good choice for areas that experience a lot of rainfall.

 A-frame

-An A-frame roof is a classic triangular shape that is easy to construct and provides good drainage.
 This type of roof is often used on homes with a gable end, as it can be easily incorporated into the design.

 A-frame roofs are also popular on sheds and other small structures.
 They can be constructed in two ways: the two sloping sides meet at the top in an A shape or are pitched at a steeper angle for additional stability.

-A steeply pitched frame does not need an overhang for protection from rain or snow because water runs off.
 However, this construction method may not work well in areas where heavy snowfall is expected or where high winds occur frequently.

 Butterfly

-This roof is excellent for areas with a lot of snow or rain because the water will run off quickly.
 Plus, the unique shape of the butterfly roof can add visual interest to your home.

 This type of roofing is becoming increasingly popular due to its many benefits, which include improved air circulation, natural light, and aesthetics.